Chae E. Sweet, Ed.D

 Dr. Sweet is tenacious in her quest to improve and develop programs, courses, and learning opportunities for college students.
 She believes lives are shaped by the thoughts we think, and through education, we become more flexible, creative thinkers.
 As a first-generation college student, Dr. Sweet is keenly aware of how impactful the right opportunity and requisite support can be to that tentative seeker of change who approaches the community college campus.
 There are few places that hold the transformational potential that is found on college campuses and leading and enhancing this potential is an inspiring and welcome challenge that energizes and grounds her work.

-Dr. Sweet is a board member of Philadelphia Academies and that has allowed her to support secondary school students who are still defining their life’s path.
+Dr. Sweet is on the board of directors for the Chamber of Commerce for Greater Montgomery County, serving to advance the business and personal development opportunities for the greater Montco community.
 Dr. Sweet received a B.A. in English from Rutgers University, a M.F.A. in Creative Writing from New School University, and an Ed.D. in Higher Education Administration from Grambling State University.
 A resident of Berks County, Chae and her partner love cycling along trails in PA and abroad, kayaking and enjoying the cultural delights of the region.

 Her best advice to students is “to cultivate curiosity and always ask questions – lots of them!
 The adventure that we call life is even more rewarding if you maintain a curious mind and push the boundaries of what you know.”